What is Alcohol Addiction?

 Meanwhile, various mental health issues can themselves contribute to the development of alcoholism, as people use alcohol to self-medicate their conditions, and/or to escape the difficulties which those conditions may cause (for example, as a means of coping with homelessness which is often a result of mental health problems).

-Because alcohol is so commonly an element of dual diagnosis (when a substance abuse disorder occurs alongside another mental health disorder) various approaches to treatment have been developed which take into account the specific challenges of dealing with dual diagnosis; specialist care is often required in such cases.
+Because alcohol is so commonly an element of dual diagnosis various approaches to treatment have been developed which take into account the specific challenges of dealing with a dual diagnosis; specialist care is often required in such cases.

 Signs and Symptoms of an Alcohol Problem